darraghking/InTune/README.md

 Overall I'm happy with how this app turned out.
 If I had more time I would have added more chords and different tunings, but I'm happy with what I have on it so far.
 I would also like to have whatever file the user adds to local storage to be displayed on the app once it has been dropped.
 In the future, I would like to add a proper guitar tuner that uses the microphone from your machine.

 ### Thank you for reading!

+## Privacy Policy

+This app collects and stores no data from the user.
+This wwas built as a free app.
+Its use is provided at no cost and is intended for use as is.

+## Permission
+Requires no permissions

+ ## Changes to This Privacy Policy
+We may update our Privacy Policy from time to time.
+You are advised to review this page periodically for any changes.
+We will notify you of any changes by posting the new Privacy Policy on this page